 The University Undergraduate Award for Arts Projects is intended to expand students’ opportunities for creative inquiry and showcase significant accomplishments in the arts.
 Student applicants will propose a substantial and significant project of creative work under the supervision of a UVA faculty mentor to be carried out in the summer and subsequent academic year following application for the award.
 Creative endeavors in any artistic medium are considered eligible for this opportunity.

 Interested students should discuss the proposed project with a UVA faculty mentor with expertise relevant to the project who will advise them in their work early in the process of developing their proposal.
 The UVA faculty mentor will be asked to complete the Researh Mentor Support Form via the application, commenting on the student's proposal in no more than 500 words and, upon the project's completion, will submit a brief narrative assessment of the student's project.

 Undergraduate Arts Project awardees may be granted up to $5,000 to pursue their objectives.
 Collaborative projects may be funded up to $7,500, individual students on collaborative projects may not receive more than $3,000.
 Faculty mentors will receive research support in the amount of $500.

 Current first-, second-, and third-year undergraduate students are eligible to apply for a University Undergraduate Award for Arts Projects.
-Applicants must be fulltime undergraduates at UVA and must remain enrolled at the university through the completion of their project.
 Students from all majors at the university may apply.
 Applicants should have some prior experience in the creative discipline in which they are proposing a project, but they need not have had formal training.